All Episodes

 All right.

-What I guess I would like to do, because we have an audience made up mostly of non-hams, Well, we'd better tell them what it's about.
+What I guess I would like to do, because we have an audience made up mostly of non-hams.

-When you stand up in front of an audience and address an audience of people who are not hams, and you want to entrance them, you want to interest them, you want to get them going, and tell them why it would be good to pursue a ham license, how do you do it?
+When you stand up in front of an audience and address an audience of people who are non-hams, and you want to entrance them, you want to interest them, you want to get them going, and tell them why it would be good to pursue a ham license, how do you do it?

-Well, there are several aspects to that.
+Well, there's several aspects to that.

 So there's a whole bunch of things we can do with this hobby.